dylansnow/protomaps-tutorial/README.md

 # Protomaps Self and Remote hosting Tutorial

-This repository shows how to create a front-end and back-end to self-host Open Street Maps data using a serverless approach with the Protomaps tile service.
+This repository shows how to create a front-end and back-end to self-host Open Street Maps data using a serverless approach with the Protomaps tile hosting service.

 ## Local hosting

 For the back-end, you will need to have two services.
-The first service is a HTTP range addressing method that index into a .pmtiles file, which is a form of **tile service** serving tiles to your client application.
+The first service is a HTTP range addressing method that index into a .pmtiles file, which is a form of **tile hosting service** serving tiles to your client application.
 The second service is a simple **file hosting service** for the artifacts your tiling service needs to look pretty e.g glyphs, sprites, fonts, images etc.

-### Hosting the **tile service**
+### Hosting the **tile hosting service**

 1. Get the Protomaps tiles (*.pmtiles) you want to host.
 You can host individual region level (~100MB) map tiles to the entire planet (~70GB).
 Two methods could achieve this:
 - Download a complete .mbtiles from Maptiler for demonstration purposes only: [https://data.maptiler.com/downloads/tileset/osm/north-america/us/](https://data.maptiler.com/downloads/tileset/osm/north-america/us/)